psf/black/docs/the_black_code_style/current_style.md

 you can pass `--skip-string-normalization` on the command line.
 This is meant as an adoption helper, avoid using this for new projects.

-As an experimental option, _Black_ splits long strings (using parentheses where appropriate) and merges short ones.
+As an experimental option (can be enabled by `--experimental-string-processing`), _Black_ splits long strings (using parentheses where appropriate) and merges short ones.
 When split, parts of f-strings that don't need formatting are converted to plain strings.
 User-made splits are respected when they do not exceed the line length limit.
 Line continuation backslashes are converted into parenthesized strings.
 Unnecessary parentheses are stripped.
-To enable experimental string processing, pass `--experimental-string-processing` on the command line.
 Because the functionality is experimental, feedback and issue reports are highly encouraged!

 _Black_ also processes docstrings.
 Firstly the indentation of docstrings is corrected for both quotations and the text within, although relative indentation in the text is